aous72/OpenJPH/docs/doxygen_style.md

 Documentation is still experimental for me, and I might change things down the line.

 Here, we describe how to document the source code.
-This represent so sort of minial set of markers that need to be used.
+This represent so sort of minimal set of markers that need to be used.
 Other markers can be used to enhance the documentation of the code.
 This serves as a live document that can be updated when needed.
 I am preferencing `@` over `\`.

 ## Comment block